PietroTerribile01/phishing-demo-report/home.md

 ![Evilginx2 console](images/evil_process3.png)

-## Observation on Session Hijacking and 2FA Bypass Attempt
+## Observation on 2FA Bypass Attempt
 After a few days, the phishing attack stopped working as expected.
 Initially, the captured session cookies and 2FA tokens allowed to bypass GitHub's two-factor authentication (both SMS-based and via Authenticator App).
 However, repeating the same procedure now no longer grants access, even changing the browser utilized.
 The main issues are:
   - The "_gh_sess" cookie, which is critical for maintaining an authenticated session, can no longer be modified or imported using common cookie managers.
   - Using some tools, like "Cookie-Editor", editing this cookie is completely blocked.
 Others, like "StorageAce" allow overwriting, but upon reloading the page, GitHub redirects to a "404 - Page not found" instead of granting account access.
 This behavior did not occur in earlier tests the week before.